naixinlyu/timeseries-positional-encoding-study/README.md

 **Heatmap (top)**: Each row is a dimension, each column is a position.
 Lower dimensions (top rows) oscillate rapidly - they encode fine position differences.
 Higher dimensions oscillate slowly - they encode coarse position differences.
 Together, every position has a unique fingerprint.

-**Dimension curves (bottom-left)**: Shows how individual dimensions vary with position. dim 0,1 have period ~6, dim 10,11 have period ~40, dim 30,31 have very long periods.
+**Dimension curves (bottom-left)**: Shows how individual dimensions vary with position.
+Lower-indexed dimensions (dim 0,1) oscillate rapidly with short periods, middle dimensions (dim 10,11) have intermediate periods, and higher dimensions (dim 30,31) oscillate very slowly.
 This multi-scale encoding lets the model represent both local and global position relationships.

 **Cosine similarity (bottom-right)**: Positions close together have high similarity (yellow diagonal), positions far apart have low similarity (blue).
 The smooth gradient means the model can generalize - it learns "nearby positions are similar" without memorizing each position separately.